ldesi/virtualization_technologies_course/5_real_time_virtualization/README.md

 ### Devices not specified in bananapi.c

-If you do not specified some devices that will be used by Linux kernel or jailhouse you should check the device tree and add to jailhouse root cell configuration.
+If you do not specify some devices that will be used by Linux kernel or jailhouse you should check the device tree and add to the jailhouse root cell configuration.

 ```
 # apt-get install device-tree-compiler